International Association of Empirical Aesthetics: Background

 Although IAEA has been active for half a century, the domain of experimental aesthetics is much older.
 It is the second-oldest branch of scientific psychology, traditionally dating from 1876, the year Gustav Theodor Fechner (1801-1887) published his Vorschule der Aesthetik (Preschool of Aesthetics).
 Fechner, who also is credited with founding psychophysics, established methods for examining aesthetic response to a variety of visual forms, including an exploration of the venerable Golden Section hypothesis.
 Since the inception of IAEA in 1965, research on empirical aesthetics has continued to progress, with many pioneers prominent in its membership: witness, for instance, such classic books such as Daniel Berlyne's (1971) Aesthetics and Psychobiology, Colin Martindale's (1990) The Clockwork Muse: The Predictability of Artistic Change, or a variety of more recent contributions from IAEA's current members.

 Current situation

 The International Association of Empirical Aesthetics (IAEA) is an organization of researchers who use scientific methods to investigate aesthetic experience and aesthetic behavior in a wide variety of domains, including encounters with beauty, visual art, music, literature, film, theater, philosophy, and museum behavior.
 Membership includes individuals from psychology, neuroscience, sociology, museology, art history, philosophy, musicology, and other domains.

-Currently, the officers of IAEA are President Thomas Jacobsen (Hamburg), Secretary Stefano Mastandrea (Rome) and Treasurer Christoph Redies (Jena).
+Currently, the officers of IAEA are President Oshin Vartanian (Toronto), Secretary Edward Vessel (City College of New York) and Treasurer Rebecca Chamberlain (London).
 IAEA organizes bi-annual conferences.
 IAEA is closely associated with the journal Empirical Studies in the Arts.
 IAEA gives several awards to recognize excellence in empirical research on aesthetics and creativity: